awsdocs/aws-lambda-developer-guide/doc_source/nodejs-handler.md

 ## Async handlers<a name="nodejs-handler-async"></a>

-For async handlers, you can use `return` and `throw` to send a response or error, respectively\.
+For async handlers, you can use `resolve` and `reject` to send a response or error, respectively\.
 Functions must use the `async` keyword to use these methods to return a response or error\.

 If your code performs an asynchronous task, return a promise to make sure that it finishes running\.
 When you resolve or reject the promise, Lambda sends the response or error to the invoker\.